juju/juju/doc/provisioning.md

   - Availability Zone: both the AWS and OpenStack providers support `zone=<zone>`, directing the provisioner to start an instance in the specified availability zone.
   - MAAS: `<hostname>` directs the MAAS provider to acquire the node with the specified hostname.

-## Availability Zones
+## Availability zones

-For Juju providers that know about Availability Zones, instances will be automatically spread across the healthy availability zones to maximise service availability.
+For Juju providers that know about [Availability zones](https://juju.is/docs/juju/availability-zone), instances will be automatically spread across the healthy availability zones to maximise service availability.
 This is achieved by having Juju:

   - be able to enumerate each of the availability zones and their current status,
   - calculate the "distribution group" for each instance at provisioning time.